 6. Showcase your skills

-One way to organize your skills section is to categorize the skills into relevant areas.
-This could include a technical skills section for specific hard skills and a separate area for soft skills like communication and leadership.
+One way to organize your skills section is to categorize them by topic clusters.
+This could include a technical skills section for specific hard skills and a separate category for soft skills like communication and leadership.

 You should also sprinkle skills throughout your entire resume.
 Highlight them in your professional summary and show how you've applied them in previous roles in your work history.